How to Fix a Cluttered Bathroom

 - Work through any personal care items that your family no longer needs or uses.
 Toss and make a note of anything you need to add to your shopping list.

 D/M PRO TIP: Take a look at your shower curtain.
 Does it need to be replaced?
 If so, now is a great time to do that!
 Set a reminder to update the curtain liner every 3-5 months or as needed.
+You can also invest in a mildew-free shower curtain liner so they last longer.

 Step #9.
 Clean